403016605/MaulingMonkey.Manage.VMs/Readme.md

 # MaulingMonkey.Manage.VMs

-MaulingMonKey's .NET API for programatically managing (VirtualBox) VMs.
+MaulingMonkey's .NET API for programatically managing (VirtualBox) VMs.
 Currently only [VirtualBox](https://www.virtualbox.org/) VMs are supported, via it's command line interface, VBoxManage.
 This project is in no way affiliated with or supported by Oracle or the VirtualBox project.

 Licensed under [Apache 2.0](LICENSE.txt).